Interview with Sidney Borthwick

 Description

 Sidney enlisted on 4th January 1944 at the Air Crew Reception Centre, Lord’s cricket ground.
-He was accepted despite a tumour on his left arm.
+He was accepted, despite having a tumour on his left arm.
 Sidney was a rear gunner on Lancasters.
-After trained at Blackpool, he served at RAF Bottesford, RAF Bridgnorth, RAF Bridlington, RAF Catterick, RAF Kirkham, RAF Ludford Magna, RAF Scampton, RAF Stormy Down and RAF West Kirby.
+After training at Blackpool, he served at RAF Bottesford, RAF Bridgnorth, RAF Bridlington, RAF Catterick, RAF Kirkham, RAF Ludford Magna, RAF Scampton, RAF Stormy Down and RAF West Kirby.
 He recalls operation Manna.
 When the war ended, Sidney had an overseas posting to Ceylon.

 Creator